Yes - Certain requirements, set by Youtube, must first be met.

 If you do come across any videos (with 10,000 views or more) that are using your music and did not get automatically claimed through YouTubes Content ID system, such as cover videos or videos of live sets, you can submit them to us in the Manual Claims section of your Youtube Monitor and our team will review and claim it for you.

-PRO TIP: If you do have a YouTube channel, we highly suggest you join the YouTube Partner Program and add your channel to your YouTube Monitor.
+PRO TIP: If you do have a YouTube channel, we highly suggest you join the YouTube Partner Program and add your channel to your YouTube Tool.
 This will allow you to monetize your own uploaded content without having to go through Songtrust.
 We will still claim any videos on other users' channels, provided that they do not have a proper agreement with you in place.

 Thanks for reading.
 Please rate the article below.

 Want to keep up with Songtrust for frequent music and publishing updates?

 Follow us @songtrust